MarianneNems/vortex-artec-ai-marketplace/SEED-ART-TECHNIQUE.md

 ## Implementation in HURAII AI System

-The HURAII AI system implements the Seed-Art Technique through several key mechanisms:
+The HURAII AI system implements the VortexArtec AI Engine through several key mechanisms:

-### 1. Seed Art Library
+### 1. VortexArtec AI Engine Library

-Artists upload their original artworks to create a "seed library" that serves as the foundation for AI-assisted creation.
-These seed artworks are analyzed to extract the artist's unique style signature.
+Artists upload their original artworks to create a "reference library" that serves as the foundation for AI-assisted creation.
+These reference artworks are analyzed to extract the artist's unique style signature.

 ### 2. Artistic DNA Extraction

-The system analyzes uploaded seed artwork to identify:
+The system analyzes uploaded reference artwork to identify:
 - Style fingerprints
 - Technique mapping
 - Compositional patterns